oslabs-beta/react-query-rewind/README.md

 To develop, either build and ensure examples are importing from the build *or* ensure examples are importing from the src folder

 Always npm run watch then npm run link-package in that order.
 Then you start your example

+Need to solve multiple versions of react when using npm link